-We source the solar panels we sell exclusively from our parent company, Maxeon, and its joint venture partner HSPV.
+We source the solar panels we sell exclusively from our parent company, Maxeon, and its supplier HSPV.
 These sales are booked through Maxeon's affiliates Maxeon Solar Pte.
 Ltd. and SunPower Systems Sarl acting as agents, which are located in Singapore and Switzerland, respectively.